“His eyes were like a flame of fire” (Revelation 1:14)

-Rapists, says Connelly, will often blindfold their victims or place a pillow over their face.
+Rapists, he says, will often blindfold their victims or place a pillow over their face.
 They cannot stand the pain of looking into the eyes of one whom they are destroying.

 The eyes tell so much of what the soul experiences.

-A reporter was interviewing a medic who had served during the Vietnam war.
-“How,” he asked, “does a medic handle the constant suffering he has to deal with day after day?”
-The man answered, “Never look a dying man in the eyes.”
+Someone asked a medic who had served during the Vietnam war, “How do you handle the constant suffering day after day?”
+He answered, “Never look a dying man in the eyes.”

 Two small, mostly unnoticed, insights from Scripture come to mind.

 “And the men who were holding Jesus in custody were mocking Him, and beating Him, and they blind-folded Him….”
 (Luke 22:63).
 Of the four Gospel writers, only Luke gives us this detail.
 Did they cover His eyes so they would not have to look at them?
-It would not surprise us if this were the case.
+I wouldn’t be surprised.